Mid levelcybersecurity

 Q1

-Walk me through how you would perform an LDAP injection attack against an Active Directory environment.
-What tools would you use, and how would you validate your findings?
+Walk me through how you would perform SQL injection testing on a web application.
+What tools would you use, and how would you differentiate between time-based blind SQL injection and error-based injection?

 Q2